Game-RL: Synthesizing Multimodal Verifiable Game Data to Boost VLMs' General Reasoning: Experiment details

-For GRPO-based reinforcement learning, we sampled 5,000 examples across 20 games from the cleaned data pool.
-This sample size was chosen to balance performance and computational cost, as the GRPO training process is relatively resource-intensive.
-Our initial experiments showed that even with this smaller dataset, the model demonstrated noticeable improvements, validating the method's effectiveness.
+\begin{itemize}[leftmargin=*] \item \textbf{Game data preparation.} We sampled 5000 samples from 20 in-domain games.
+This sample size is smaller than that used for SFT to balance performance and computational cost, as the GRPO training process is relatively resource-intensive. \item \textbf{Other dataset preparation.} We sampled 4k examples from each of the geometry and function splits of MAVIS \citep{zhang2024mavis}.
+For multimodal-open-r1-8k-verified \citep{lmms-lab2025multimodal_open_r1_8k_verified}, we used all the samples. \end{itemize}

 To investigate the impact of game diversity on model generalization, we constructed subsets of 4, 10, and the full 20 in-domain training games.
 The selection process aimed to maintain representation across our four defined cognitive categories by randomly selecting games from each category to form the smaller subsets.
 Table \ref{tab:game_selection_scaling} details the specific games included in each experimental set for this scaling analysis.